dchristian3188/dchristian3188.github.io/_drafts/Module Tools - Adding Cmdlet Help With PlatyPS.md

 # Generating Help

-In today's example, we'll be adding help to my [HideWindowsExplorerDrive](https://github.com/dchristian3188/HideWindowsExplorerDrives) module.
+In today's example, we'll be adding help to my [HideWindowsExplorerDrive](https://github.com/dchristian3188/HideWindowsExplorerDrives) module we've been using for this series.
 The first thing I like to do is create a new folder at the root of my module called help.
 Next, we need to import the module into our current session.
 Here are the commands from the root of the project.